To change up your golf cart body, it can be painted, customized and thankfully, repaired.

 Individualize your cart with some great looking golf cart decals.
 Click here to learn more:

-This rubber mat is heavy duty with lots of drain channels.
-It's doesn't slide around and is easy to clean with a spray from the hose, a sweep of a broom or quick blow from your blower.
-Or simply remove it and shake off the grass, sand or dirt.
+This rubber mat is heavy duty with a diamond plate design.
+It doesn't slide around and is easy to clean with a spray from the hose, a sweep of a broom or quick blow from your blower.

 It changes the look of your cart giving it a more finished, custom look as well.
 Check out your design options from diamond plate rubber to aluminum diamond plate:

 Brush guards and front sporting clay baskets are just two ways to customize your golf cart.